 I recently called into a business meeting, but since my main job was to listen, I became restless.
 I muted the phone and folded laundry, started the washer, and picked up messes.
 As the meeting wrapped up, the ladies in the conference room closed in prayer.
 But I had my head stuck under a chair to pick up the shreds of paper my little one had dropped all over the floor.
 At first, I kept grabbing paper.
 Then the doorbell rang.
 On the way back from the door, I gathered more stuff off the floor.
 And the table.
 And the couch.

-The Lord whispered to my heart the words in Psalm 46:10.
+The Lord whispered to my heart soothing words from the Psalms.

 Be still, and know that I am God.